QFCT is now hiring for Operations positions for the 2014-2015 school year!

 QFCT has teams dedicated to designing electrical, mechanical and fuel cell stack systems.
 In addition, QFCT also has IT, finance, sponsorship and marketing teams, allowing for the concurrent development of engineering and commerce skills.
 Working with the team exposes students to numerous real world challenges, such as budgetary constraints, working with project teams and adherence to strict deadlines.
 In addition, students may also spend time working with QFCT for course credit.
 The Fuel Cell Team offers many exciting challenges, which can be applied towards credits in engineering design courses.

 QFCT's current focus is to build the world's first fuel cell powered snowmobile.
-The project was initiated in the 2009-2010 school year, and is nearing completion, with an expected finish date of early 2014.
-Upon completion, the snowmobile will compete in the 2014 SAE Clean Snowmobile Challenge at Michigan Technical University.
+The project was initiated in 2010 and is nearing completion, with an expected finish date of mid 2015.
+Upon completion, the snowmobile will compete in the 2015 SAE Clean Snowmobile Challenge at Michigan Tech University.